rampatra/jbot/README.md

 ### Why use Botkit for Slack?

-* Provides you with all the boilerplate code which handles underlying websocket connections and other complexities.
+* Provides you with __all the boilerplate code__ which handles underlying websocket connections and other complexities.
-* Fires specific events in addition to all the [events supported by Slack RTM API](https://api.slack.com/events) which makes your work a lot more easier.
+* Supports a few __extra events__ in addition to all the [events supported by Slack RTM API](https://api.slack.com/events) which makes your work a lot more easier.
-* Receiving & sending messages is as easy as defining a `controller` method and calling `reply()`, you don't need to manually parse any events nor manually encode any messages before sending.
+* __Receiving & sending messages__ is as easy as defining a `controller` method and calling `reply()`, you don't need to manually parse any events nor manually encode any messages before sending.
+* __Conversation feature__ of botkit makes talking to your bot a breeze.
-* Well tested with unit tests.
+* __Well tested__ with unit tests.
 * And many other features which can't just be mentioned here.

 ### Basic Usage